Info About Rhinoplasty for Teens in New York, NY

 Teen Rhinoplasty Patient 4: This female teenager was unhappy with the shape of her nose.
 She wanted to remove the dorsal hump and she wanted a more feminine tip.
 Her after photos show a cute tip with a perfect nasal slope.

 One of the most important factors to consider is who you will trust to perform your teen’s procedure.
 Review a facial plastic surgeon’s credentials, training, experience, and practice to ensure that your teenager is receiving the highest quality of surgery and care.
 Doctor Jacono is board certified by the American Board of Facial Plastic and Reconstructive Surgery, and primarily performs rhinoplasty surgery over all other procedures.
-Doctor Jacono uses digital morphing sessions to show what the nose will look like after the surgery, this avoids getting the “cookie cutter” nose job.
+Doctor Jacono uses digital morphing sessions to show what the nose will look like after the surgery, this avoids getting the “cookie-cutter” nose job.

 Some teenagers may not realize the practical implications of having surgery.
 Depending on the extent of the surgery, the teen may miss one to two weeks of school; you may want to schedule the surgery around an extended vacation time.
 While a teen will heal quicker than an adult and their elastic skin may show results sooner, the final results may take one year.
 Activities will be limited initially; Doctor Jacono does not let his patients exercise for three weeks and avoid sporting activity for four weeks (with protective headgear for the next month).

-Doctor Jacono performs a thorough medical exam and discuss your teen’s medical history.
+Doctor Jacono performs a thorough medical exam and discusses your teen’s medical history.
 Skin type, ethnic background, and age will also be discussed.
 Before the nose is altered, a young patient must reach full growth—usually age 16 for girls and 17 for boys.
-The reason for this is that if the nose grows after surgery the result may change requiring some touch up surgery.
+The reason for this is that if the nose grows after surgery the result may change requiring some touch-up surgery.
 Exceptions can be made on a case-by-case basis, especially if the surgery is to improve breathing.
-If a child matures early, and goes through their puberty at an early age, Doctor Jacono will perform rhinoplasty earlier at 14 or 15.
+If a child matures early and goes through their puberty at an early age, Doctor Jacono will perform rhinoplasty earlier at 14 or 15.
 Also there are times where the appearance is so distressing to the child’s emotional and social growth that it can be performed earlier.

 Teen Rhinoplasty Patient 5: This teenager had an oversized nasal bump and a hanging columella.
 This patient also requested to have tip refinement done during the procedure.